 My mission // to rescue, rehabilitate and release wildlife... and to provide sanctuary, individualized care and a voice for other animals in need.

-In 2012 I became an official wildlife caretaker when I started volunteering as many Saturdays as I could at the local wildlife station.
-While there I got to help take care of the permanent wildlife that lives there as well as the wildlife that is getting ready for release.
+In 2012 I became an official wildlife caretaker when I started volunteering my Saturdays at my local wildlife center.
+I helped take care of the permanent wildlife that lives there as well as the wildlife that was getting ready for release.
 Not long after that I began to take care of wildlife in my own home that was brought to me or that I went to pick up.
 I would take in sick, injured, or young and abandoned wildlife to raise them for release.
 I was known as the opossum whisperer to other local rehabbers because they were the main animal I rehabilitated and cared for in my home.
-They are such misunderstood animals and I would love for you to read more about them to find out why they are so great to have in the world.
-Please read more by visiting the opossum page here.
+They are such misunderstood creatures and I would love for you to read more about them to find out why they are so great to have in the world.

 Please look around my site to learn more about wildlife, their care, and what you can do to help.
 Thank you.